-- Barre3 (~$29/month after free 15-day trial) — Choose from a wide array of full-body workouts that combine strength conditioning, cardio and mindfulness.
+- Barre3 (~$29/month or $99/year; option for a free 15-day trial) — Choose from a wide array of full-body workouts that combine strength conditioning, cardio and mindfulness.
 You’ll need a mat, and though many workouts call for light weights, a core ball, and a resistance band, if you don’t have them, no problem; all workouts can be done without as well.

 - Daily Burn (~$19/month after 30-day trial) — Offers access to over 1,000 workouts, which include cardio, yoga, dance, Pilates, strength conditioning and more.
 The Daily Burn 365 workout program is also a cool feature — it’s a live 30-minute workout aired for members every morning at 9:00 am EST (no equipment needed).
 If you miss it, no problem — you can watch it later on-demand on the Daily Burn 365 page.